††††† 501 KAR 3:020. Administration; management.

 ††††† Section 3.
 Legal Assistance for Regional Jails.
 The jail administrator for a regional jail that houses state prisoners shall be represented and advised by the county attorney in the county in which the regional jail is located.

-††††† (2) With the prisonerís written consent on a form authorizing release of information, news media shall be permitted to interview a prisoner as set forth in the jail's policy and procedures manual except if the safety and security of the jail is affected.
+††††† (2) With the prisonerís written consent on a form authorizing release of information, news media shall be permitted to interview a prisoner as established in the jail's policy and procedures manual except if the safety and security of the jail is affected.

 ††††† (2) Jail information and prisoner records shall be stored in a secure manner so that they are protected from theft, loss, tampering, and destruction.
 Prisoner records shall be maintained as required by the Department of Libraries and Archives pursuant to 725 KAR Chapter 1.

 ††††† (3) A telephonic report to the department shall be made of all extraordinary or unusual occurrences within twenty-four (24) hours of the occurrence, and a final written report shall be made within forty-eight (48) hours.
 This report shall be placed in the jail record.
-Extraordinary or unusual occurrences shall include, but shall not be limited to:
+Extraordinary or unusual occurrences shall include at a minimum:

 ††††† (a) Death of a prisoner;